The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 To use tracing with a datasource, you need to add the quarkus-opentelemetry extension to your project.

-You don’t need to declare a different driver because you need tracing.
-If you use a JDBC driver, you need to follow the instructions in the OpenTelemetry extension here.
+You do not need to declare a different driver to enable tracing.
+If you use a JDBC driver, you need to follow the instructions in the OpenTelemetry extension.

 # enable tracing